 In the heavenly kingdom, there is a tree which yields fruits in its season, in fact, “twelve kinds of fruit, yielding its fruit each month.”
-This tree is for “the healing of the nations,” because the righteous saints will come from all nations of the earth.
+This tree is for “the healing of the nations,” because the righteous saints who are healed from their sin will come from all nations of the earth.
 These are those who are “blessed…. those who wash their robes, so that they may…. enter the city by the gates” (Rev 22:2, 14).

 This tree is Christ, who is the blessed, perfectly righteous man.
 Believe in Christ and in the perfect righteousness he gives to you, and you will also be counted among God’s blessed in his kingdom.
 And if you are a citizen of this heavenly kingdom, you will meditate on God’s word day and night.
 You will eat of the fruit of the Tree of Life, which gives you eternal life.

 Then, the Spirit of Christ who indwells you, will drive Satan’s temptations and wicked ones away from you.
 He will enable you to not walk in the counsel of the wicked, to not stand in the way of sinners, to not sit in the seat of scoffers.
 He will give you delight in the law of the Lord, and enable you to meditate on it day and night.
 And he will seal you with the promise of a heavenly inheritance, because the Lord knows your way.
 Amen.